Telephone: +49 (0)931 31 82303

 Dr. Carsten Kusche studied law at the University of Würzburg and, after passing the Second State Examination in Law, has been working as a research assistant at the chair of Prof. Dr Dr Eric Hilgendorf since June 2014, under whose supervision he received his doctorate in 2019.
 In the area of technology law, he deals with the criminal law dogmatics of the diverse challenges posed by the digitalisation and automation of our living environment.
 One focus is on questions of platform crime - for example, provider liability, the operation of criminal trading platforms and the phenomena of "fake news" and "hate speech".

 Nicolas Kutschera studied law along with European law in Würzburg and has been a student assistant at the chair of Prof. Hilgendorf since December 2015.
 In July 2019, he passed the First State Examination.
-From October 2019 to November 2021, he has been completing his legal traineeship, amongst others at Rechtsanwälte Loos and datenschutz Süd, and alongside and after passing the second state examination still is working as a research assistant for Professor Hilgendorf.
+From October 2019 to November 2021, he has been completing his legal traineeship, amongst others at Rechtsanwälte Loos and datenschutz Süd, and alongside and after passing the second state examination was working as a research assistant, since February 2022 as a graduate assistant, for Professor Hilgendorf.
 His interests and research focus on data protection law and the European Commission's proposal on the regulation of artificial intelligence.

 Annika Schömig studied law at the University of Würzburg and passed the First State Examination in Law in February 2019.
 Since March 2019, she has worked as a graduate assistant at the Chair of Prof. Dr. Dr. Eric Hilgendorf, where she was previously employed as a student assistant during her studies.
 Her main areas of focus are criminal law and technology law.
 Her doctoral thesis examines the concepts of “danger” and “risk” in the criminal law, as well as current challenges related to these concepts.